coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 #### Set Local Environment Variables for the Remote Machine

-Now you can set your local variables using a .env and .gitignore files or by setting it for the that instance via the VSCode Terminal.
+Now you can set your local variables using a .env and .gitignore files or by setting it for that particular instance via the VSCode Terminal.

 ```Bash
 //Set key to environment variables